 Museums and attractions

 Other A-plus Chicago museums worth checking out include the Field Museum of Natural History, the Museum of Contemporary Art, and the Museum of Science & Industry.
-Among the noteworthy smaller museums are the Swedish American Museum and the Smith Museum of Stained Glass Windows.
+Among the noteworthy smaller museums are the Swedish American Museum, the International Museum of Surgical Science, and the Smith Museum of Stained Glass Windows.

 The famed Chicago architecture boat tour doesn’t run in the winter, but plenty of other tours do, including the Chicago film tour, which shuttles passengers by bus to more than three dozen famous sites from movies like Blues Brothers, Home Alone, The Breakfast Club and Batman Begins.